feelqah/wifi-gun/README.md

 # wifi-gun
 (This page needs updating)
 TODO:
   - Add schematic photo of the antenna
   - beautify this page

-TODO:
   - resize images
   - prettify the readme
   - add schematics